nickcox/cd-extras/cd-extras/about_Cd-Extras.help.txt

 CDABLE_VARS
 -----------

-Save yourself a `$` and cd directly into folders using a variable name instead of a folder path.
+Save yourself a `$` when cding into folders using a variable name.
-Given a variable containing the path to a folder (configured, for example, in your `$PROFILE` or by first invoking `Export-Up`), you can cd into it using the name of the variable.
+Given a variable containing the path to a folder (configured, perhaps, in your `$PROFILE` or by invoking `Export-Up`), you can cd into it using the name of the variable.

 ```sh
 [~]> $power = '~/projects/powershell'